 - Break up burrata balls into chunks and place all over baked grapes and fig mixture.

-- Sprinkle burrata chunks with salt and pepper.
+- Sprinkle burrata chunks with flaky salt and pepper

-- Garnish baking dish with thyme stems for presentation.
+- Garnish baking dish with thyme sprigs for presentation (optional)

 - Best served immediately.
 I suggest enjoying this dish with thick cut bread to soak up all the juices.